microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/multi-stage-yaml-pipelines.md

 6. Ensure that you have clicked the line in your editor where you would like to have the task added.
 7. Click Add
 8. Update indentation as needed.
-9. Save you pipeline and run to test your changes.
+9. Save your pipeline and run to test your changes.

 ![Add task using task assistant](https://github.com/microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blob/f0916cb1c6187d503882b43e2381820d5bc0b421/media/devops/multi-stage-pipelines/task-assistant-usage.gif?raw=true)